What are Smart Whiteboards & How Do They Work? | Vibe

 You can still point a camera at the primary board and the presenter (just like in a Zoom meeting).
 However, it enhances the meeting to see a presenter in order to personalize the session more.

 You can connect other devices wirelessly, across the internet, or with an HDMI cable.
 From there, users can easily annotate on top of the content pulled from the connected device.
-Of course, you can also use it the other way: share your work from the board for instant real-time co-creation from another smart board, computer web browser, or tablet.
+Of course, you can also use it the other way: share your work from the board for instant real-time co-creation from another smart whiteboard, computer web browser, or tablet.

 Software Is The Key Takeaway

 Virtual ideation, back and forth, on an infinite canvas broadcast worldwide in real-time is powerful.
-But the real power in smart boards lies in their ability to work with your favorite cloud apps.
+But the real power in smart whiteboards lies in their ability to work with your favorite cloud apps.
 So you shouldn’t have to change the way you work for remote work.

-Today’s smart boards support an app ecosystem (just like an iPhone) that enables you to keep using your favorite cloud workflows but be able to drag them onto a canvas to share, highlight, and annotate.
+Today’s smart whiteboards support an app ecosystem (just like an iPhone) that enables you to keep using your favorite cloud workflows but be able to drag them onto a canvas to share, highlight, and annotate.

 Directly sharing app content and data on a board canvas from multiple devices makes presentations more fluid and reduces time spent organizing notes.
 And when done, there’s no need for physical storage space.
 Instead, the annotated content is saved to the cloud, again on your favorite storage app, to use your choice of a connected device later.